PacktPublishing/Git-Version-Control-Cookbook-Second-Edition/README.md

 Master
 ------

-The master branch is the default branch
+The master branch is the default branch, this is on default checked out when the repository is cloned